OneMoreThing/deploydtutorial/step4.markdown

       error('comment', "You're making me hungry");
     }

 The `protect()` method stops the client from changing that property.
 The app doesn't allow you to change the name in the UI, but remember that anybody can use the REST interface.
-To protect your users, you have to make sure that a REST client can't do anything that the app itself can't do.
+To protect your users, you have to make sure that a REST client can't do anything that your app itself can't do.

 ## Automatic properties

 It would be nice to show how old a comment is.
 Add an **Optional** **number** property to the `/comments` collection and call it `timestamp`.
-Add the following to your `POST` event:
+Add the following to your `On POST` event:

     this.timestamp = new Date().getTime();